DVB: Encryption and metadata

 The conditional access system (DVB-CA) defines a Common Scrambling Algorithm (DVB-CSA) and a physical Common Interface (DVB-CI) for accessing scrambled content.
 DVB-CA providers develop their wholly proprietary conditional access systems with reference to these specifications.
-Multiple simultaneous CA systems can be assigned to a scrambled DVB program stream providing operational and commercial flexibility for the service provider.
+Multiple simultaneous CA systems can be assigned to a scrambled DVB program stream, providing operational and commercial flexibility for the service provider.

 The DVB Project developed a Content Protection and Copy Management system for protecting content after it has been received (DVB-CPCM), which was intended to allow flexible use of recorded content on a home network or beyond, while preventing unconstrained sharing on the Internet.
 DVB-CPCM was the source of much controversy in the popular press and it was said that CPCM was the DVB Project's answer to the failed American Broadcast Flag.
 The DVB-CPCM specifications, which were standardized by ETSI as a multipart document (TS 102 825) between 2008 and 2013, were deprecated by the DVB Steering Board in February 2019.

 DVB transports include metadata called Service Information (DVB-SI, ETSI EN 300 468, ETSI TR 101 211) that links the various elementary streams into coherent programs and provides human-readable descriptions for electronic program guides as well as for automatic searching and filtering.
-The dating system used with this metadata suffers from a year 2038 problem in which due to the limited 16 bits and modified Julian day offset used will cause an overflow issue similar to the year 2000 problem.
-By comparison, the rival DigiCipher 2 based ATSC system will not have this issue until 2048, due in part to 32 bits being used.
+The dating system used with this metadata suffers from a year 2038 problem in which the limited 16 bits and modified Julian day offset used will cause an overflow issue similar to the year 2000 problem.
+By comparison, the DigiCipher 2–based ATSC system will not encounter this issue until 2048, in part due to the use of 32-bit fields.

 DVB adopted a profile of the metadata defined by the TV-Anytime Forum (DVB-TVA, ETSI TS 102323).
-This is an XML Schema based technology and the DVB profile is tailored for enhanced Personal Digital Recorders.
+This is an XML Schema-based technology, and the DVB profile is tailored for enhanced Personal Digital Recorders.

 In the early 2000s, DVB started an activity to develop specifications for IPTV (DVB-IPI, ETSI TR 102 033, ETSI TS 102 034, ETSI TS 102 814), which also included metadata definitions for a broadband content guide (DVB-BCG, ETSI TS 102 539).